When Dwolla set out to build the ideal platform to move money, we knew the Automated Clearing House (ACH) Network was the key.

 Both ACH credits and debits can only take place on days that banks are open, and typically take several days to process.

-While ACH payments are not real-time like wire transfers, NACHA is implementing Same Day ACH in phases to address the speed of ACH credits and debits.
+While ACH payments are not real-time like wire transfers, NACHA implemented Same Day ACH to address the speed of ACH credits and debits.